 Full TitleA Phase Ib Study of the Safety and Pharmacology of Atezolizumab Administered with Cobimetinib in Patients with Locally Advanced or Metastatic Solid Tumors

 The purpose of this study is to find the optimal doses of two drugs when given in combination in patients with locally advanced or metastatic solid tumors that continue to grow despite prior therapy.
-The drugs are MPDL3280A and cobimetinib.
+The drugs are atezolizumab and cobimetinib.

-MPDL3280A is an investigational drug designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
+Atezolizumab is an investigational immunotherapy drug designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
 It is approved for treating bladder cancer; its use in this study is considered investigational.
 It is given intravenously (by vein).

 Cobimetinib works by inhibiting MEK, a protein which fuels cancer growth.
 It is approved for treating advanced melanoma.
 It is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: